cerebral-legacy/cerebral-website/content/get-started/14_routing.en.md

 Now go to debugger and change *activeTab* state to 'Github' and you will see the second tab.
 Or just click the tab to achieve the same :)
 Nice!
 But what has this to do with Routing?
-Well thats already a lot you need to know about Routing in Cerebral.
+Well thats Routing made easy.
 It is all about *Signals* and *State* and that is stuff we already know.

 Now imagine your browser addressbar is just an input.
 If that input changes it calls a signal that changes *activeTab* state.